njb1966/njb1966.github.io/_posts/2025-11-27-introduction.md

 # What I Mean by “Civilization”: Why They Rise and Fall, and What to Expect Here

 My approach begins with Glubb’s staged view of imperial careers and Ophuls’s diagnosis of ecological and organizational limits, then folds in Durant’s emphasis on morale, surplus, and institutional order, plus Hubbard’s insistence that individual motive (especially religious motive) scales into social stability.
-I write in a calm, analytical register—multiple causes, few absolutes, and no doomerism—and I organize notes and posts so you can trace mechanisms across cases rather than chase headlines [1].
+I write in a calm, analytical register—multiple causes, few absolutes, and no doomerism—and I organize notes and posts so you can trace mechanisms across cases rather than chase headlines.

 ## What is a civilization?